The Department and the University

 This handbook is a guide for those taking the programme as a one-year course (L1P5) in its own right and for those taking it as the first year of a two-year programme (L1PA) leading to a Master's degree in Economics, Economics & International Financial Economics or Behavioural and Economic Science (Economics Track).
 You should read it and refer to it if you have any questions.

 The Diploma is a one-academic-year programme consisting of approximately nine months of coursework leading to examinations in the Summer Term.
-As the Diploma Course Director, I will help you select the appropriate modules and options and I am available to discuss any matters - academic or personal – on which you need guidance or advice and I will also act as your personal tutor.
+As the Diploma Course Director, I will help you select the appropriate modules and options, and I am available to discuss any matters - academic or personal – on which you need guidance or advice, and I will also act as your personal tutor.

 Our aim is to ensure that you will graduate with a Diploma and/or MSc from one of the best Economics departments in the UK, and that you will reach your full potential during your time here.
-In less than 50 years, we have established ourselves at the forefront of both economic research and education in the UK and beyond and we attract students from all around the world due to our reputation for offering rigorous and exciting training, and the fact that so many employers are keen to work with our graduates.
+In just over 50 years, we have established ourselves at the forefront of both economic research and education in the UK and beyond, and we attract students from all around the world due to our reputation for offering rigorous and exciting training, and the fact that so many employers are keen to work with our graduates.
 As well as being taught by top-class teachers and researchers, we work hard to make your experience memorable and to provide you with valuable opportunities to enhance your CV and make a flying start to your career.

 As our Diploma is aimed at students without a background in economics, we provide training in the core components of modern economic analysis and appropriate quantitative methods.
 Throughout your diploma study you will acquire the ability to analyse economic problems, both empirically and theoretically, developing knowledge of economic trends, institutions and policy.